 Popular Career Options

-Graduates can go on to work for independent lighting companies, concert venues or tour plays.
+Graduates can go on to work for independent lighting companies, concert venues or touring plays.
 Some lighting professionals even travel with bands to perfect the lighting for one specific show.
-Other possible job roles are:
+Possible job titles include:

 - Concert lighting technician